zkinsk/liri-node-app/README.md

 1. Command prompts via inquiry npm which is the default interaction when there are no search parameters entered at app initialization

-## Search result are provided via command line returns as well as a text file this is updated with every search request and its results.
+## Search result are provided via command line returns as well as a text file which is updated with every search request.

 ### A search for a song returns:
   - Artist(s) Name